Ever the Diplomat

 Jones recently earned a selective, five-year position as a junior-term member on the Council on Foreign Relations, which offers promising young leaders across different fields the opportunity to participate in a sustained conversation on international affairs and U.S. foreign policy.

 Jones credits his parents and his time at Georgia Tech for encouraging him to explore the world.
-Indeed, his experiences abroad have made Jones appreciative of his life in his native country, where he not only gets to eat Southern food and watch Georgia Tech football games, but he has the freedom to speak his own language and practice his own spiritual and political views in an open and inclusive society.
-These intrinsic values are not a given everywhere across the globe, especially in many of the countries where Jones served.
-This motivates him to share those values with others through his work.
+Indeed, his experiences abroad have made Jones appreciative of his life in his native country, where he not only gets to eat southern food and watch Georgia Tech football games, but he has the freedom to speak his own language and practice his own spiritual and political views in an open and inclusive society.
+These intrinsic values aren’t a given everywhere across the globe, especially in many of the countries where Jones served.
+And this motivates him to share those values with others through his work.

 “So many other countries follow the lead of the United States and want to embrace everything that our society has to offer our citizens,” Jones says.
 “That means we have a great influence, but it also means we have a great responsibility to be a leader on the international stage and to remain engaged diplomatically at all levels.”